 In Start, a URL entry can have a maximum length of 3072 characters.
 Here you can see how long the current URL currently is.

 In the Start settings you can set templates for frequently used URLs.
 These templates can be selected via this button and then replace the currently entered URL.

 Start supports placeholders where information will be stored later.
 With this button you can insert such a placeholder at the current cursor position in the URL.

 Besides static URL's you can also use placeholders in URL's.
 These placeholders are useful to query variables when you list a URL.
 This may sound complicated at first sight, but it is actually quite simple.
 In the following, the supported placeholders are explained in more detail.

 Important: Placeholders are case sensitive!

-If Start finds such a placeholder in an URL, an inputdialog is displayed in which you can enter the desired value.
+If Start finds such a placeholder in an URL, a dialog is displayed in which you can enter the desired value.
 The entered value will then be used instead of the placeholder in the URL.

-If you launch this URL in Start an inputdialog appears with the Question “Search Google”.
+If you launch this URL in Start a dialog appears with the Question “Search Google”.
 After you enter some text the complete placeholder %%userInput:Search Google%% will be replaced with the text you entered.

 This placeholder is rather useful for special purposes.
 As described in the manual, you can pass files and directories currently selected by the system to Start and from there you can select a program which will process these files and directories further.
 You can also use this placeholder to pass on the selected files and directories via a URL.
 This makes sense for example if you start a Keyboard Maestro Macro via URL which should then process the files and directories further.